 The re-imposition of the lockdown came after a resurgence in coronavirus infections, reaching 17,770 recorded cases with 496 deaths throughout the country.

-Safin has not removed his equipment from the factory and claims that he watches the news with his children each day, wondering when the pandemic will pass and he can go back to work.
+Safin has not removed his equipment from the factory and says that he follows the news with his children every day, wondering when the pandemic will pass so he can go back to work.

 “The end of the coronavirus means restoring our source of income and obeying the will of my grandfather to sustain the profession.”